PHASE 1 OF 7

 Strengths

-• Keeps the team on a clear path and timeline with lightweight check-ins
+• Aligns the team on path and timeline via lightweight check-ins

-• Makes feature trade-offs explicit: "What gets cut if we add this?"
+• Surfaces trade-offs: "What gets cut if we add this?"

-• Acts as a buffer so builders can focus — handles logistics, submissions, and scope
+• Buffers builders by owning logistics, submissions, and scope

 Watch Out For

-Over-planning and rigidity — too much process in a 48-hour sprint slows everyone down.
+Over-planning and rigidity; too much process slows a 48-hour sprint.

 Meredith Belbin — Team Role Theory